 For me, the selection of photos comprising this gallery in Zone Zero are a conversation, like many of those we held, in relation to the things that that concerned him, the images that surprised him, the images of those that surrounded him, the friends and people with whom he shared important moments, the children with whom he worked in his DIF office in Oaxaca, the immensity of the landscapes, the beach, mountains as well as the naked female body.

 Gerardo Nigenda shared his images with the people he portrayed and with the viewers and photographers who accepted the fact that a blind man could make and take photos.
 He also shared them with blind people through the braille inscriptions he did of them.

 The procedure for selecting Nigenda's photos was to talk about them.
 We would develop his rolls and print contact sheets.
 Then I would describe the photos to remind him of the moment when he had taken them.
 We would carry out an analysis of the image and the situation that had led to the photo and on the basis of that, we would choose.
 He would then write about the impressions he remembered of that moment or a thought, in Braille.
 When I was near him, that was how we used to work.

 Although I was never brave enough to take any of his workshops or to cope with the momentary loss of vision in order to see how my other senses worked, through his attitude towards life and by sharing his images with me, Gerardo Nigenda let me see more than what I allowed myself to.

-Payday Loans Florida can help you in trying times, but be sure to know the laws necessary for your loan application.
+Florida Loans Online can help you in trying times, but be sure to know the laws necessary for your loan application.
 If you have already decided to take Levitra, be sure to consult a doctor, you don't have any contraindications and act strictly due to a prescription.